Kazakhstan Country Commercial Guide

 Last published date:

-Kazakhstan is a signatory of a Free Trade Agreement with CIS countries, available at the WTO’s database of Regional Trade Agreements (rtais.wto.org).
-In addition, as a member of the EAEU, Kazakhstan is party to EAEU Free Trade Agreements with Vietnam and Serbia.
-In 2019, Kazakhstan ratified an interim agreement on forming a free trade area between Iran and the EAEU; joined the EAEU agreement on comprehensive trade cooperation with Singapore; and joined the agreement on trade and economic cooperation between the EAEU and China, which came into force in October 2019.
-The agreement with China created a legal basis for trade and industrial cooperation between China and the EAEU as a single entity.
-All EAEU trade agreements are available at http://www.eurasiancommission.org/en/Pages/default.aspx).
+To address concerns from U.S. exporters, Kazakhstan revised its TRQ allocation process to improve transparency.
+The country has also taken steps to prevent the re-export of goods imported at lower WTO rates to other EAEU states.
+Kazakhstan is a signatory of a Free Trade Agreement (FTA) with CIS countries, accessible via the WTO’s database of Regional Trade Agreements.
+As an EAEU member, Kazakhstan is also party to EAEU FTAs with Vietnam and Serbia.
+In 2019, Kazakhstan ratified an interim agreement to form a free trade area between Iran and the EAEU, joined the EAEU agreement on comprehensive trade cooperation with Singapore, and entered into the agreement on trade and economic cooperation between the EAEU and China, which came into force in October 2019.
+The agreement with China provides a legal framework for trade and industrial cooperation between China and the EAEU as a unified entity.

 ×